Professor & Chair

 Mechanisms of inflammatory liver injury and drug-induced hepatotoxicity; signaling mechanisms of apoptotic and necrotic cell death in liver cells.

 In addition to studying hepatocytes during liver injury, we are interested in the roles played by the innate immune system in both the injury and subsequent regeneration.
-The innate immune response plays a critical role in many liver disease processes.
-We have shown previously that polymorphonuclear leukocytes (neutrophils) aggravate liver injury during ischemia-reperfusion, endotoxemia and obstructive cholestasis.
+The innate immune response is critical in many liver disease processes.
+We have shown previously that polymorphonuclear leukocytes (neutrophils) aggravate liver injury during ischemia-reperfusion, endotoxemia and obstructive cholestasis in animal models.
 The mechanism of injury requires the upregulation of adhesion molecules on neutrophils, endothelial cells and hepatocytes, accumulation of neutrophils in sinusoids, extravasation and adhesion to target cells, which are subsequently killed by reactive oxygen species and proteases.
 The focus of our current investigations is to elucidate the inflammatory mediators involved in the extravasation process.
 In addition, we are evaluating intracellular signaling mechanisms of reactive oxygen-induced cell injury.
 The ultimate goal is to be able to selectively prevent neutrophil-induced liver injury in I-R and cholestasis without compromising the host-defense functions of the leukocytes.
 On the other hand, neutrophils appear to be important for liver regeneration and recovery after APAP overdose.
 Most of what we know about these processes has come from animal models.
 Now our lab is using this expertise and knowledge to advance our understanding of these mechanisms in human liver injury and disease.
 These translational studies evaluate the role of neutrophils during acute acetaminophen overdose and recovery, during obstructive cholestasis, and during ischemic injury.

 Jaeschke, H., Williams, C.D., Ramachandran, A., and Bajt, M.L.: Acetaminophen hepatotoxicity and repair: role of sterile inflammation and innate immunity (Invited Review).
 Liver International 32: 8-20, 2012.